*This article was updated on 6 September 2021.

 For those who are unaware, the Tribunal for Homebuyer Claims provides homebuyers with an easier, cheaper and faster means of dispute resolution for home-related issues with housing developers such as property defects claims and late delivery of vacant possession.
 The TTPR is under the purview of the Ministry of Housing and Local Government (KPKT) and any final decision of the Tribunal is called an Award, where the developer is then supposed to act on or compensate the aggrieved homebuyer(s) accordingly.

-As of 30 October 2020, 300 developers have failed to adhere to the TTPR, including:
+As of 3 September 2021, 296 property developers have failed to adhere to the TTPR, including:

 - Abra Development Sdn Bhd